plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 In a second step I need to calculate the team capacity from the given data.
 This step is again about business rules:

-- Substract corridors like hotfixes for the installed base from the modeled head count
+- Subtract corridors like hot fixes for the installed base from the modeled head count
 - Convert head count into person days by applying an "availability factor" (e.g. remove holidays)
 - Apply correct time frame (e.g. duration of an iteration or software version)